metamn/react/content/blog/a-monochromatic-palette-with-hsl-and-react/index.md

 ## Pick a Text color

-1. Start form black, which is set the same as the background color but with 0% lightnes.
+1. Start form black, which is set the same as the background color but with 0% lightness.
 2. You can increase / decrease lightness up to a level where the text color is still eligible on the background, ie. the color contrast ratio is bigger than 4.5

 ## Auto generated monochrome palette